Blendify/blender-manual/blender_docs/manual/modeling/surfaces/editing.rst

 Examples
 --------

-Fig. Joining ready is an example of two NURBS surface curves, **not** NURBS curves, in *Edit Mode*, ready to be joined.
+Fig. :ref:`fig-surface-edit-join-ready` is an example of two NURBS surface curves, **not** NURBS curves, in *Edit Mode*, ready to be joined.
-Fig. Joining complete is the result of joining the two curves.
+Fig. :ref:`fig-surface-edit-join-complete` is the result of joining the two curves.

 .. list-table::